iamtrask/DEPRECATED/contributing/guidelines.md

 ### Step 4: Pull Request
 - Pull request back into master and request review.
 All code must meet [code standards](#code), pass integration tests, and provide a meaningful contribution.
-- Tag the issues that the pull request is fulfilling
+- Tag the issues that the pull request is fulfilling using a GitHub keyword (e.g. `Closes #1`)
 - Be respectful to the reviewer!
 We are all trying to improve OpenMined 📈
 - Once your Pull Request has been accepted, you are officially a contributor! 🔥💥🎆🎉

 ## Code

 You are writing code for people to read just as much as machines.
 Be purposeful!
+[Language specific conventions](./languages.md) supersede these rules.

 ### Filenames